Websoft9/docker-library/docs/code_owner.md

 1. Docker official image or Bitnami image have different method for php configuration
 2. Docker official image need mount php_exra.ini to container
 3. Bitnami image have envs of php configuration
+4. As a reference, other php application should check if php conf.d directoy exist in container, mount php_exra.ini to this path

 ## variables.json